 \section{Case Studies}

 ~ This section demonstrates the proposed framework for model order reduction and control of MS-WQM.
-Particularly, we attempt to answer the following questions: {\begin{itemize}[leftmargin=.3in] \item[$\triangleright$] \textit{Q1:} How close is the linearized model to the nonlinear MS-WQM?
-How can operating points be chosen effectively? \item[$\triangleright$] \textit{Q2:} How effective are the proposed model order reduction producers in terms of accuracy and computational time when applied on the MS-WQM? \item[$\triangleright$] \textit{Q3:} How sensitive is the performance of MOR and control algorithm to the discretization methods and system's hydraulics? \item[$\triangleright$] \textit{Q4:} How reliable and robust is model predictive control when applied to control chlorine levels under multi-species dynamics? \end{itemize}}
+Particularly, we attempt to answer the following questions: {\begin{itemize}[leftmargin=.3in] \item[$\triangleright$] \textit{Q1:} How does the number of operating points impact agreement between the linearized model and the nonlinear MS-WQM? \item[$\triangleright$] \textit{Q2:} How effective are the proposed MOR producers in terms of accuracy and computational time when applied on the MS-WQM? \item[$\triangleright$] \textit{Q3:} How sensitive is the performance of MOR and control algorithm to the discretization methods and system's hydraulics? \item[$\triangleright$] \textit{Q4:} How reliable and robust is model predictive control when applied to control chlorine levels under multi-species dynamics? \end{itemize}}

 Numerical studies in this section are performed on three different networks, three-node, Net1, and FFCL-1 networks \cite{rossman2020epanet}.
 As shown in Fig. \ref{fig:CaseStudy}, each of the networks has different topologies and scales.
 The three-node network is a self-designed network to help provide simple illustrations for different approaches throughout our framework implementation.
 Net1 includes different types of network components and has a looped layout.
 The FFCL-1 network is based on the Fairfield, CA, USA water distribution system on which we test the scalability of our framework and its performance with scattered dead-ends.
-Fig. \ref{fig:NetComp} illustrates and lists each of the networks' components.
+Also, Fig. \ref{fig:CaseStudy} illustrates and lists each of the networks' components.

 In addition to the listed components for each of the test networks in Fig \ref{fig:CaseStudy}, each network has a different number of sensors and booster stations.
 The three-node network has one booster station at Junction J1 and one sensor at Tank TK1.
 Net1 has two stations at Junctions 1 and 6 and sensors at Junctions J4 and J9.
-Lastly, the controlled region of FFCL-1 network has two sensors at Junctions J56 and J67, and one rechlorination station at J89.
+Lastly, the controlled region of the FFCL-1 network has two sensors at Junctions J56 and J67, and one rechlorination station at J89.